Leasey.AI automatically posts rental listings to Facebook Marketplace, Zillow, Kijiji, Zumper and 44 more platforms

 Listing Description Best Practices

-Photo requirements include 15-25 images showing every room from multiple angles, emphasizing natural light, updated fixtures, and storage capacity.
+Photo requirements include 15–25 images showing every room from multiple angles, emphasizing natural light, updated fixtures, and storage capacity.
 Houston tenants particularly value images showing parking arrangements, outdoor spaces, and cooling systems.
+Include neighborhood context photos showing nearby parks, restaurants, or retail centers to help out-of-state relocators understand location advantages without requiring extensive local knowledge.
 Virtual tours benefit suburban properties where prospective tenants screen multiple options before committing to in-person visits across Houston’s sprawling layout.
-Include neighborhood context photos showing nearby parks, restaurants, or retail centers to help out-of-state relocators understand location advantages without requiring extensive local knowledge.

 Multi-Platform Posting Challenges

-Manual posting across five platforms requires 6-8 hours per property when creating separate accounts, uploading photos to each site, and configuring notification preferences.
-Property managers handling 10+ units face 60-80 hours monthly dedicated solely to listing distribution, excluding time spent on inquiry responses and showing coordination.
+Manual posting across five platforms requires 6–8 hours per property when creating separate accounts, uploading photos to each site, and configuring notification preferences.
+Property managers handling 10 or more units face 60–80 hours monthly dedicated solely to listing distribution, excluding time spent on inquiry responses and showing coordination.
 This time investment becomes particularly problematic during high-turnover periods when multiple vacancies require simultaneous attention, creating bottlenecks that extend marketing timelines and increase vacancy costs through delayed tenant placement.

 Syndication and Automation Solutions